 Ramsar Convention

-The Convention on Wetlands of International Importance is the oldest international convention dealing with the conservation and sustainable use of natural resources.
+The Convention on the Conservation of Wetlands of International Importance was adopted more than 50 years ago.
+That makes it the oldest international convention dealing with the conservation and sustainable use of natural resources.

 Sprungmarken

-On 2 February 1971, the Convention on the Conservation of Wetlands of International Importance especially as Waterfowl Habitat (Ramsar Convention) was signed in the Iranian city of Ramsar.
+On 2 February 1971, the Convention on the Conservation of Wetlands of International Importance especially as Waterfowl Habitat (Ramsar Convention) was signed in Ramsar, Iran.
 Germany ratified the Ramsar Convention in 1976.

 Responsibilities of the Contracting Parties

 Every Contracting Party must commit to designating at least one wetland in its territory as a Wetland of International Importance and to maintain and develop these sites through preservation of their ecological character, biotope management and sustainable use.
-Furthermore, the Contracting Parties must ensure that all other wetlands within their territories are also used sustainably to the extent possible.
+Furthermore, the Contracting Parties must ensure that all other wetlands within their territories are also used in a sustainable way to the extent possible.
 The parties are required to cooperate internationally in the interest of wetland conservation.

 They are also responsible for communicating the message of the Ramsar Convention and the importance of wetlands to the public.
-To this end, the BMUV commissioned and published a translation of the most recent edition of the Ramsar Handbook into German, also as working material for the Ramsar decision-makers in Germany.
+To this end, the BMU commissioned and published a translation of the Ramsar Handbook into German, also as working material for the Ramsar decision-makers in Germany.
 World Wetlands Day is also celebrated every year on 2 February.
-The Ramsar Secretariat provides materials for this event and calls on the member states to use this day to raise awareness of the special importance of wetlands.
-The motto for this year is, Wetlands for Human Wellbeing.
+The Ramsar Secretariat provides material for this purpose.
+Member states are called upon to draw attention to the special importance of wetlands on this day.
+This year’s topic is wetlands and human well-being.

-Currently, 172 countries are parties to the Convention (as at January 2024), having added a total of 2503 wetlands of international importance with a total area of around 257 million hectares.
-The Conference of the Parties takes place every three years with the last one, COP 14, held in November 2022 in Geneva, Switzerland with a virtual connection to Wuhan, China.
-The next Conference of the Parties will take place in July 2025 in Victoria Falls, Zimbabwe.
+Currently, 172 countries are parties to the Convention (as at October 2024), having designated a total of 2,523 wetland sites of international importance with a total area of almost 2.6 million square kilometres.
+The Conference of the Parties takes place every three years with the last one, COP 14, held in November 2022 in Geneva, Switzerland with a virtual link to Wuhan, China.
+The next Conference of the Parties will take place in Victoria Falls, Zimbabwe, in July 2025.

 Situation in Germany

-Germany has added 35 wetlands with a total area of around 869,000 hectares.
-The "Rosenheimer Stammbeckenmoore" of the Bavarian Alpine foothills is the youngest German wetland of international importance.
-It was added to the official Ramsar list at the beginning of 2021 and covers an area of around 1000 hectares.
+Germany has designated 35 wetland sites with a total area of around 869,000 hectares.
+The Rosenheim Basin Bogs located in the Alpine foothills of Bavaria are the most recent addition to Germany’s wetlands of international importance.
+The site was included in the official Ramsar list in early 2021 and stretches over an area of around 1,000 hectares.

 Changes in the ecological character

 If the ecological character of a wetland of international importance changes in such a way that the natural living conditions deteriorate significantly (for example, as a result of hypertrophication or intensification of farming), the wetland has to be placed on a special register known as the Montreux Record.
 This triggers a monitoring and advisory process whereby the Ramsar Secretariat sends a technical mission to analyse the situation on site.
-Together with the Contracting Party, the Ramsar Advisory Mission identifies the measures to be taken to elevate the sites to a higher status.
+Together with the Contracting Party, the Ramsar Advisory Mission identifies the measures to be taken to improve/restore the status of the site.
 The wetland remains on the Montreux Record until the ecological character has improved.
 The Montreux Record was established in 1990 and is maintained by the office of the Convention.